The Census is for everyone

 The online 2020 Census form asks if you are experiencing homelessness.
 You can say where you live, like at an intersection or in a park, even if it is not an exact address.

 The Census Bureau will also count people in-person who are at a shelter, soup kitchen or other location.
-Census workers will count people in-person over a three-day period at the end of April and early May 2020.
+Census workers will count people in-person over a three-day period in the fall of 2020.

 Immigrants and non-citizens